Tessa’s Recipe Rundown

 - Bake for about 14 to 15 minutes, or until the edges are slightly browned, rotating baking sheets halfway through.
 If you prefer a slightly softer cookie, bake about 12-13 minutes, or until the edges are slightly brown but the middle still looks underdone (will firm up while cooling).
 Let the cookies cool on baking sheets for 5 minutes before removing to wire racks to cool completely.

-This post was originally published in 2013 and recently updated with recipe improvements, recipe tips, new photos, and a new video.
+This post was originally published in 2013 and has been updated with recipe improvements, recipe tips, new photos, and a new video.
 Photography by Ashley McLaughlin.

 These cookies are a perfect addition to a cookie box or all on their own.
 A true classic, you can’t go wrong with this recipe at any time of the year.